vsch/flexmark-java/flexmark-ext-admonition/src/main/javadoc/overview.md

 **flexmark-java extension for [Admonition Extension, Material for MkDocs] syntax processing**

 To create block-styled side content.
 For complete documentation please see the [Admonition Extension, Material for MkDocs] documentation. (*Personal opinion: Material for MkDocs is eye-candy.
-If you have not taken a look at it, you are missing out on an visual treat.*)
+If you have not taken a look at it, you are missing out on a visual treat.*)

 #### Block-Styled Side Content